DEFRA/fws-db/historical-warnings-load/README.md

 The script produces a file that can the be uploaded into to database.
 The name of this file is the same as the input file but suffixed with `-transformed.csv`

+## NB: Only perform steps 4 & 5 if wanting to load history WITHOUT preserving warning messages that already exist in the u_fws.message table.
+Otherwise, proceed to step 6.

 4. In the FWS database clear down the `u_fws.message` table

 >